This article has been updated from a previous version.

 - Wear a helmet that fits properly.
 From 2006 to 2017, 32% of cyclist fatalities in Canada involved individuals who were not wearing helmets.

 - Use proper hand signals to tell others on the road of your intentions.

 - Stay focused and never wear headphones or talk on the phone while riding a bike.

-- There are also child bike safety courses available to give your young ones the skills they need to ride safely.
+- Enrol your child in a bike safety course to give your young one the skills they need to ride safely.

-- Consider getting First-Aid training in case you need to provide emergency treatment for common cycling injuries such as cuts and fractures.
+- Consider getting first aid training to provide emergency treatment for common cycling injuries such as cuts and fractures.

 Safety tips for drivers

-- Playing it safe.
-Even when a pedestrian or cyclist doesn't have the right-of-way, yield to them.
+- Play it safe.
+Even when a pedestrian or cyclist doesn’t have the right-of-way, yield to them.

-- Driving slowly in residential areas and community safety zones.
-A pedestrian struck by a car that’s travelling 50 km/h is nearly six times more likely to be killed than a pedestrian struck at 30 km/h.
+- Drive slowly in residential areas and community safety zones.
+According to Parachute, a pedestrian struck by a car travelling 50 km/h is nearly six times more likely to be killed than a pedestrian struck at 30 km/h.

 Water safety tips: swimming